schluppeck/dafni/assignment/Readme.md

+## 2022/23 details on the assignment

+Please refer to the moodle page for the module for any changes from previous years.

 ## 2021/22 details on the assignment

 *Visual information about faces and objects are processed in distinct cortical areas*.
 Discuss and present an analysis of a standard localiser experiment (based on functional magnetic resonance imaging data).